Questions About Citizenship? Talk to an Immigration Lawyer Near You.

 The Immigration and Nationality Act Governs Immigration Law

-The Immigration and Nationality Act (INA) allows the United States to grant up to 675,000 permanent immigrant visas each year across various visa categories.
+The Immigration and Nationality Act (INA) allows the United States to grant up to 675,000 permanent immigrant visas annually.
+Those visas relate to various categories.
 However, it sets no limit on the annual admission of U.S. citizens' spouses, parents, and children under 21.
-In addition, each year, the President consults with Congress to establish the yearly number of refugees to be admitted to the United States through the U.S. Refugee Admissions Program.

 A person becomes a lawful permanent resident (LPR) after obtaining an immigration visa and entering the United States.
 But in some circumstances, noncitizens already inside the United States get LPR status through "adjustment of status."

-LPRs can apply for mostly all jobs (i.e., jobs not legitimately restricted to U.S. citizens) and remain in the country permanently, even when unemployed.
+LPRs can apply for mostly all jobs (i.e., jobs not restricted to U.S. citizens).
+Moreover, they can remain in the country permanently, even when unemployed.
 After residing in the United States for five years (or three years in some circumstances), LPRs can apply for U.S. citizenship.
-However, an immigrant cannot apply for citizenship without first becoming an LPR.
+However, an immigrant cannot apply for citizenship without becoming an LPR.

 The Numbers Governing Immigration Law